visgl/hubble.gl/docs/api-reference/animations/animation-manager.md

 ##### `animations` (`Animation[]`, Optional)

 An initial set of animations.
-If they are static, supply them here.
-If the ever need to update, call `animationManager.setKeyframes`.
+They can also be attached later with `attachAnimation`.
+Or just update animation keyframes, see `setKeyframes`.

 ## Methods

 ##### `attachAnimation(animation)`

-Attaches an animation's keyframe objects to the timeline.
+Attaches an animation to the timeline and draw cycle.

 Parameters: